gauzinge/SPS_June15_HowTo/README.md

 There create a new entry for your run with the correct information and submit it.
 Be carful to correctly fill all fields!

-once the TLU / Telescope are running and waiting for our DAQ (particle counter going up but not the trigger counter), navigate to the GLIBStreamer application and start it by clicking start, which will start a run with the number of events you specified!
+once the TLU / Telescope are running and waiting for our DAQ (particle counter going up but not the trigger counter), navigate to the GLIBSupervisor application and start it by clicking "Enable", which will start a run with the number of events you specified!
 You can stop it at any time by clicking "Stop"..

+Afterwards, once the triggers stop, make sure to stop the run on the Telescope DAQ by pressing "Stop" - be sure to wait appropriately long.
+If the status in the Connections field does not update, click in the window!

+## DONT FORGET TO UPDATE THE ELOG

 ## Online monitoring the telescope data
 The online monitor for the telescope data is running as part of the run control by default so take your time to look at the plots from time to time.